Your task is simple: just answer a few questions about your horse and his diet

 Passion Flower (Passiflora incarnate) is an herb with gentle sedative properties producing a relaxing effect.
 It appears to be particularly effective when used in conjunction with a more dominant nervine such as chamomile, hops, valerian or vervain to assist in the rebalancing of a horse's nervous system.
 Passion Flower is thought to act by breaking long-standing habits or nervous patterns and facilitating the development of new, more appropriate behaviors.

 Pectin is a structural carbohydrate found in all plants, although some plants have higher amounts of pectin than others.
 It is classified as a fermentable fiber and prebiotic because animals don't have the enzymes necessary to break it down into simple sugar-bacteria in the hind gut are required to ferment it into fatty acids for energy.
 Pectin is also classified as a soluble fiber because it attracts water and forms a gel in the digestive tract.
-This property has many benefits for people and animals such as protecting against gastric ulcers.
+This property has many benefits for people and animals such as protecting against gastric lesions.

-Phosphorus (P) is a macromineral that, like Calcium, is found in highest amounts in bone It is also required for energy production and the synthesis of many vital compounds such as DNA Because Phosphorus is present in high amounts in cereal grains, especially wheat bran, some horses receive too much Phosphorus and not enough Calcium then develop problems To avoid this, first make sure the horse's diet meets at least the minimum recommended NRC levels of both Calcium and Phosphorus, then make sure the ratio between the two is somewhere in the 1:1 to 2:1 range
+Phosphorus (P) is a macromineral that, like Calcium, is found in highest amounts in bone.
+It is also required for energy production and the synthesis of many vital compounds such as DNA.
+Because Phosphorus is present in high amounts in cereal grains, especially wheat bran, some horses receive too much Phosphorus and not enough Calcium then develop problems.
+To avoid this, first make sure the horse's diet meets at least the minimum recommended NRC levels of both Calcium and Phosphorus, then make sure the ratio between the two is somewhere in the 1:1 to 2:1 range.

 Plantain (Plantago major) is an herb with gentle and soothing action on the mucous membranes of both the digestive and respiratory system due to its mucilage content.
 It also contains tannins which are responsible for the herb's astringent and anti-bleeding actions.
 Some cultures actually use the leaves from this plant to staunch bleeding wounds.